joggienl/itslanguage-docs/docs/api/oauth2.md

 ### Request

 To request an access token, a POST request should be done to the access token API.
-The body should contain the username, password, grant type and optional scope.
-Example, to request an access token for the user `tenant` with password `secret` and scope `tenant/tenant`:
+The body should contain the username, password, grant type (`password`) and optional scope.
+To request an access token for the user `tenant` with password `secret` and scope `tenant/tenant`, the request should look like this:

 ```http
 POST https://api.itslanguage.nl/tokens HTTP/1.1